• Home

 Why you'll love this recipe

-✔️ This will be your favorite way to make sweet summer corn on the cob, perfect corn every time!
+Hot, steamed corn.
+Melty butter, do vegetables get any better than this?
+I love how easy and delicious this corn is.
+This will be my favorite way to make sweet summer corn on the cob.
+It's perfect every time!

 Ingredients